calhist/mods_xml/README.md

 ### mods_column_headers.csv
 A spreadsheet template for cataloging digital objects.
 Column headers correspond to the OpenRefine templating code.

-### mods_column_headers_AV.csv
-A spreadsheet template for cataloging AV material.
-Column headers correspond to the OpenRefine templating code.

 ### openrefine_mods_template.xml
 OpenRefine templating code for exporting to MODS XML.
 Also includes a versions tailored for the CHS Maps and AV collections.